mariam-elelidy/Mathematical-Reliability-for-ML-Predictions/writeup.md

 Most ML pipelines report a point prediction and a single test score.
 That hides the question that actually matters in deployment: *how often can you trust this output?*

-This project adds a small, testable **reliability layer** on top of any regression model — split conformal prediction — that produces prediction intervals with a finite-sample coverage guarantee under an explicit exchangeability assumption.
+This artifact adds a small, testable **reliability layer** on top of any regression model — split conformal prediction — that produces prediction intervals with a finite-sample coverage guarantee under an explicit exchangeability assumption.
 No black-box internals required.

 Key outputs:
 - Empirical coverage vs interval width, measured per seed and aggregated